strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.5.9 =
+* Fixed bug on Membership Billing page that was hiding the billing address fields.
 * Added $wp_version to globals set in preheaders/checkout.php to properly compare versions later in the script and avoid a notice.
 * Added pmpro_email_filter hook to filter entire email object at once.
+* Warning fix: Updated email class to check if the template file exists before trying to load the template into the body.
+(Useful if you are using the PMProEmail class for your own emails.)

 = 1.5.8 =
 * Fixed bugs with the Membership Billing page.
 (Thanks, adambware)